the heart practices

 Read More

-• meditation in a time of war
+• is meditation relevant in war time?

 Read More

-• what if I don’t feel compassion?
+• what if you don’t feel compassion?

 Read More